Israel's Barak plays down "shadow war" against Iran

 The Iranians have suffered from computer viruses in industrial systems.
 Several nuclear scientists have been killed or disappeared over the years in what Tehran says were Israeli or U.S. covert operations.

-The idea that such operations may have escalated to include spectacular blasts with double-digit death tolls has stirred concern in Israel, where some commentators warned of a possible spillover into reprisals by Iran or its sympathizers abroad.
+The idea that such operations may have escalated to include spectacular blasts with double-digit death tolls has stirred concern in Israel, where some commentators warned of a possible spill over into reprisals by Iran or its sympathisers abroad.

 "I have nothing to say about the actions themselves.
 I just say that if you compare the situation eight years ago, or four years ago, to today's situation, the Iranians are much closer to nuclear capability," he said.